Executive Advisory · Dan Tudorache

 Fair.
 It can be - which is why no two engagements look the same.

-We scope the work in the strategy session.
+We scope the work in the Authority Gap Diagnostic Call.
 Project, retainer, or annual - chosen after we both know what's actually needed.

 03